tanhakabir/WW84-Python-Lessons/site/quiz/quiz.md

-# Okay, now let’s make that Personality Quiz!
+# Okay, now let’s make that personality quiz

 We’ll be asking a streamlined version of this quiz.
-We’ll use just 5 questions and 2 options for each:
+We’ll use just five questions and two options for each:

 Which weapon?
 (A) Lasso (B) No weapons